sting8k/mcp-gateway/README.md

 If no `--config` is specified, MCP Gateway uses:
 - `~/.mcp-gateway/config.json` (auto-created if missing)

-A legacy `~/.super-mcp/config.json` is migrated on first run.
 You can still use custom locations:

 ```bash
 npx mcp-gateway --config /custom/path/config.json
 ```

-Environment variables:
+Environment variable:
 - `MCP_GATEWAY_CONFIG=/path/to/config.json` (supports comma-separated paths)
-- `SUPER_MCP_CONFIG` is still respected for backwards compatibility

 ### Log to File (Optional)